 I wanted a lentil soup recipe that could be made without a blender and with ingredients everyone likely has in their own pantry.
 I was also looking for something that would be easy enough to throw together in about thirty minutes and would yield fantastic results.
 Finally, I wanted to develop a vegan recipe so that it was accessible to people of most diets without having to search high and low.

 There are far too many lentil soup recipes out there that require a blender (who wants to dirty another appliance when throwing together an easy soup?
 I also don’t have a blender), call for things like chicken broth, making it not suitable for vegetarians, or use butter instead of oil, meaning that vegans can’t enjoy it either.
 I wanted to remedy this by making a profoundly flavourful yet completely vegan lentil soup without tomatoes.
+And if you’re looking for another vegetarian soup without tomatoes, check out my root vegetable soup recipe!

 So if you’re on the hunt for the best lentil soup recipe, then look no further.
 This soup combines warm spices and the bright acidity of lemon to make one of the best vegan soups you will ever have!